Could You Be Affected by the M.A.D Mobile Dating App Image Breach?

 An ethical hacker from Cybernews discovers nearly 1.5 million user images - including explicit content - publicly accessible online due to an unprotected cloud storage bucket used by M.A.D Mobile apps.
 He privately contacts M.A.D Mobile to report the security vulnerability.
 M.A.D Mobile does not respond or take any visible action to secure the exposed images.

-We’ll provide more updates on the M.A.D Mobile dating app image breach claim as they occur.
+We’ll provide more updates on the M.A.D Mobile dating app image breach as they occur.

 Between January and March 2025, security researchers discovered that nearly 1.5 million private images from five dating apps developed by M.A.D Mobile were being stored online without password protection or encryption.
 These included profile pictures, images sent via private messages, and even content removed by moderators.